Do you wonder why people don’t seem to care about your content?

 3. Immersion is a solid state – don’t break it

-Sometimes I read a blog post that seems disjointed.
+Sometimes we read blog posts that seem disjointed.

 It’s easy to tell that it’s been written in distinct sections that don’t connect to each other well.

-While this might seem okay at first, it will interrupt any momentum a reader initially experienced reading the content.
+While this might seem okay initially, it will interrupt any momentum a reader initially experienced reading the content.

-If you’ve taken my advice from the past, you outline your posts into sections before you start writing.
+If you’ve taken our advice from the past, you outline your posts into sections before you start writing.
 This is great from an efficiency standpoint.